Maserati Coupé: Special editions

 Also, in 2004, a Vintage trim package was introduced.
 It includes chrome air-exhaust vents in the front fenders, a new polished wheel design, silver-finished brake calipers, and chrome door handles.
 The front fender vents were intended to evoke those of the 1957 3500 GT.

 A 2004 Coupé 90th Anniversary edition was announced, but apparently never produced.

 The 'Spyder 90th Anniversary' was shown in late 2004 and produced in the limited number of 90 cars for North America and another 90 cars for the rest of the world.
 15 were in right-hand drive, mainly for Britain.
 This edition is not a GranSport but a regular Spyder model that is visually based on the GranSport bodykit (without power upgrades), and may be recognised by its oval Maserati badges on the front fenders, titanium coloured brake calipers, grey headlamp housings and a special blue/grey interior with limited edition plaque.
 The headrests also received aerodynamic fairings behind the rollover bars.
 Special Blu Anniversary paint could be chosen.

 The 'MC Victory' edition features details made out of carbon fibre like: front splitter, racing seats and rear nolder.
 Centre console bears the limited edition plaque and there are Italian flag emblems embedded into front fenders.
 Most cars were chosen in exclusive Blu Victory paint.
 It was unveiled at the 2006 Geneva Motor Show to celebrate the racing success of the MC12 GT1.
 Only 181 cars were made.

 A 'Limited Edition', destined for US market is recognizable for the “Saetta” logo featuring the Trident with red accents and oval Maserati badges on front fenders.
+Minor upgrades for the interior, including an "Auditorium 200" sound system and full leather headliner were included.

 The GranSport 'Contemporary Classic' was offered in 4 basic colours with interior piping around the seats and dashboard matching with body paint.
 Also recognisable by light blue dials.

 GranSport 'Maserati and Cornes 10th Anniversary', 35 units were made to commemorate the 10th anniversary of Japanese importer Cornes & Co. cooperation with Maserati.
 It was available in black or white with beige or blue interior respectively.
 Front fenders sport the same Italian flag emblem as MC Victory.
 Interior features include a limited edition plaque, but without numbering, and light blue dials.